1917 Edmonton municipal election

-The five mayoral candidates were the most in Edmonton's history up to that point.

 The Southside was guaranteed to elect two members and as only two southsiders - Orlando Bush and W.W.
 Prevey - were running, they were secured of victory.
 Their names were kept on the ballot anyway.

 Hyman King announced that he would be running for an aldermanic seat but he withdrew his nomination before election day.

 There was no Business slate but at least two candidates had a relationship.
 Esdale published a list of women and men who endorsed his candidacy.
 The list included fellow candidate W.W.
 Prevey.
 As each voter could cast multiple votes, there was no direct competition between Esdale and Prevey.